Updated: Oct 10

-Asbel's laid back running style infuriated his fans.
+Asbel's laid-back running style infuriated his fans.
 In his favourite 1500 m races, he would lackadaisically strut around for more than 3/4 of the distance as everyone who supported him screamed at him to unleash his famous kick.
 Like a Leopard on the prowl, Asbel would bid his time, reserving his energy.
-His eyes, most often, would be on the stadiums' big screen, reading the splits and judging the pace.
+His eyes, most often, would be on the stadium's big screen, reading the splits and judging the pace.
 He did not have to see the track; years of practising had taught him to curve around without a second thought.
 As the frustrations on his "lack of effort" reached a crescendo, Asbel would unleash his famous kick, and by Jove, that was always a joy to watch.

 We cannot all have the zen-like attitude of the mercurial Eliud Kipchoge, the philosopher road runner who reads Machiavelli in between races.
 Asbel Kiprop broke into the world stage as a young upstart and conquered the world.
 We celebrated him at the top and never gave him a chance when he had personal issues.
-He deserves a second chance and our support as he reaches, once again, for glory.
+He deserves a second chance and our support as he once again reaches for glory.

 Asbel's story is everyone's story; that is why we create heroes.
 We try, we fail, we try again.